"Coming out" is a lifelong journey of understanding, acknowledging and sharing one's

 It is important for

-parents of lesbian, gay, bisexual, and transgender (LGBT) teens to remember each child is unique and will have their own experiences and feelings along the way.
+parents of lesbian, gay, bisexual, transgender, and questioning (LGBTQ) teens to remember each child is unique and will have their own experiences and feelings along the way.

-Instead of just feeling "different," young people begin to wonder if they might be "gay" (or lesbian, bi or trans) or fall anywhere on the continuum.
+Beyond just feeling "different," young people begin to wonder if they might be "gay" (or lesbian, bi or trans) or some other label they may prefer.
 Many teens have mixed feelings when they first try on a new way of identifying.
 It can be a mix of excitement, relief, and worry.

 good relationships with friends and will help teens to manage their feelings and